About 15 percent of U.S. agencies detected Kaspersky software on networks: official

 Ninety-six of 102 federal agencies have reported to DHS on whether they have found Kaspersky Lab software on their networks, Manfra told the oversight subcommittee of the House Science, Space and Technology Committee.

 DHS is working with the remaining six “very small” agencies to assess their networks, Manfra said.
-She did not name the agencies that detected Kaspersky Lab software or those that were still auditing their systems.
+She did not name the agencies that detected Kaspersky Lab products or those that were still auditing their systems but said the government was generally complying with the directive to remove the software.

-Manfra said DHS did “not currently have conclusive evidence” that any networks had been breached due to their use of Kaspersky Lab software.

-Kaspersky Lab provided a written response last Friday to the order banning their products, Manfra said, but officials were still reviewing it.
+Some lawmakers expressed agitation at why the U.S. government, having had suspicions about Kaspersky Lab for years, did not move more quickly to purge its software from their networks.

+Manfra said she became personally aware of concerns about the firm in 2014, and that while DHS promptly took steps to remove software, other agencies may have lagged in part because they did not have access to classified information.

-The company’s products generally appeared to make its way onto U.S. government systems through larger technology purchases that included Kaspersky Lab products as pre-bundled software, making it more difficult to track, according to Manfra and other officials who were testifying on Tuesday.
+The company’s products generally appeared to land on U.S. government networks through larger technology purchases that included Kaspersky Lab products as pre-bundled software, making it more difficult to track, according to Manfra and other officials who were testifying on Tuesday.

+Kaspersky Lab has said previously that its footprint in the U.S. federal government market was minimal.

 To address suspicions, Kaspersky Lab said last month it would submit the source code of its software and future updates for inspection by independent parties.

-Manfra said that such a step, while welcomed, would “not be sufficient” to address concerns the U.S. government has about Kaspersky Lab.
+Manfra said such a step, while welcomed, would “not be sufficient” to address concerns the U.S. government has about Kaspersky Lab.

 Editing by Bernadette Baum